jvklee/html-and-css-capstone-project/planning.md

 nav-bar
 h1 = "recipe archive"
 image 1 linking to new window
-short description
+quick description
 image 2 linking to new window
-short description
+quick description
 image 3 linking to new window
-short description
+quick description
 image 4 linking to new window
-short description
+quick description
 image 5 linking to new window
-short description
+quick description
 image 6 linking to new window
-short description
+quick description